Iteration-complexity of a proximal augmented Lagrangian method for solving nonconvex composite optimization problems with nonlinear convex constraints: Numerical Experiments

-While we do not show how these modifications affect the convergence of this NL-IAPIAL variant, we do note that they can be analyzed using the techniques of this paper and those in \cite{melo2020iteration}.
+While we do not show how the above changes affect the convergence of IPL and IPL(A), we do note that their convergence can be analyzed using the techniques of this paper and those in \cite{RenWilmelo2020iteration}.

-The first of the two benchmark methods is an implementation of the QP-AIPP method of \cite{WJRproxmet1}, with four modifications.
-First, instead of performing the prescribed number of ACG iterations for each penalty prox subproblem, it stops the ACG call when the ACG inequality